Icinga/icinga2/doc/6-distributed-monitoring.md

 It is also used for the [Icinga 2 REST API](12-icinga2-api.md#icinga2-api) which shares the same host and port with the Icinga 2 Cluster protocol.

-The object configuration is stored as a feature in `/etc/icinga2/features-enabled/api.conf` by default.
+The object configuration is stored in the `/etc/icinga2/features-enabled/api.conf` file.
 Depending on the configuration mode the attributes `accept_commands` and `accept_config` can be configured here.

 In order to use the `api` feature you need to enable it and restart Icinga 2.